n-sroat/ML_CW2/readme.md

 # TypiClust & Active Learning Pipeline

 This repository contains a complete pipeline for cold-start active learning.
-It Implement TypiClust from the paper and also implements a modification to the original algorithm.
+It Implements TypiClust from the paper and also implements a modification to the original algorithm.

 ---